Linden Herbal Tea: 6 Benefits for Sleep, Stress & Digestion

-In brief: Linden (Tilia cordata) is recognised by the EMA for its traditional use in mild stress and minor sleep disturbances.
-Its flower clusters contain flavonoids and mucilages with gentle soothing properties.
+In brief: Linden (Tilia cordata) is one of the emblematic plants of calming evening rituals, traditionally enjoyed as an infusion.
+Its flower clusters contain flavonoids and mucilages, for a gentle, comforting cup.
 Use 1 tablespoon per 250 ml cup, steep for 10 minutes at 95 °C, ideally 30 to 60 minutes before bed.

 Linden is one of the most beloved herbal infusions in France, often one of the first we discover as children, and a familiar companion to quiet evenings.
 Recognised by the EMA, it is an exceptionally gentle, well-tolerated plant.
 This page covers its uses, how to prepare it properly, and its classic pairings.